ykhokhaneshiya/tic-tac-toe/README.md

-# tic tac toe game
+# Tic Tac Toe Game

 The game developed using NodeJS + SocketIO.
 In which player have option to choose matrix size and winning count in the game.